Decoding Susceptibility: Modeling Misbelief to Misinformation Through a Computational Approach: Analysis

-According to our analysis, correlations are consistent with previous social science studies based on surveys on health susceptibility.
+In our analysis, the correlations are consistent with findings from previous social science studies that relied on surveys to assess participants' health susceptibility.
 For instance, \textit{Analytic Thinking} is a strong indicator of low susceptibility, with a correlation coefficient of -0.31.
-Conversely, certain features such as \textit{Swear}, \textit{Political Leaning} and \textit{Angery} exhibit a weak correlation with a high susceptibility score.
-These results not only corroborate the conclusions drawn from previous survey-based studies \cite{van2022misinformation, Nan2022WhyPeopleBelievea} but also provide further validation for the effectiveness of our computational modeling for susceptibility.
+Conversely, certain features such as \textit{Swear}, \textit{Political Leaning}, and \textit{Angry} exhibit a weak correlation with a high susceptibility level.
+These results not only corroborate the conclusions drawn from previous questionnaire-based studies \cite{van2022misinformation, nan2022people} but also provide further validation for the effectiveness of our computational modeling for susceptibility.